syncfusion-content/blazor-docs/blazor/diagram/getting-started/deploy-maui-windows.md

 ---
 layout: post
 title: Deploy Diagram Component in Blazor MAUI in windows | Syncfusion
-description: Learn how to getting started with Diagram control in Blazor MAUI application
+description: description: Learn how to get started with Diagram control in the Blazor MAUI application.
 platform: Blazor
 control: Diagram Component
 documentation: ug